KaisenAmin/String/README.md

   - Convert a binary string to to text string
   - Convert a string to Hex
   - Convert a string to Oct
+  - Convert a stringHex to Binary format
+  - Convert a stringOct to Binary format

 - Additional String Functions:
   - Perform string mapping, applying a function to each character in a string.